gmgu/study-rust/README.md

 - 7_string: basic string handling
 - 8_type: scalar types and compound types
 - 9_ownership: examples for ownership
+- 10_reference: example of mutable and immutable reference

 ## To be written